NaufalFiqri/Mental_health_chatbot/PMP-PLAN/B-PROJECT_PLANNING.md

 ## B. PLANNING THE PROJECT

 ### Project Management Life Cycle
-The Gantt Chart used to describe and document the project management life cycle enables QTMT personnel to sometimes adhere to the rules and reach the milestone.
+The Gantt Chart used to describe and document the project management life cycle enables J Group personnel to sometimes adhere to the rules and reach the milestone.
 The project life cycle WBS divides each member's role and work into several modules, including the project manager's.
 Based on the created WBS, each member has their own duties and contributions to make at each point of the lifecycle.

 The Gantt Chart below shows the project management WBS: